nonbeing/docker-compose-helloworld/README.md

 # docker-compose-helloworld
-Repo corresponding to the official [Docker Compose tutorial](https://docs.docker.com/compose/gettingstarted/)
+Repo corresponding to the official [Docker Compose Tutorial](https://docs.docker.com/compose/gettingstarted/)

+This version doesn't build an image from a `Dockerfile` - it simply downloads a pre-built image from docker hub and uses it.

+A `Dockerfile` can however be used to build an image if so desired- it's present in the `ignore-temp` directory.

 # Running